Pame266/myweb/content/author/admin/_index.md

 - Visitors
 ---
 <div style="text-align: justify">
-Prashant Nair is a PhD candidate of computational toxicology at the Department of Science and Engineering at the James Cook University, Queensland, Australia.
-His research interests include novel high-throughput chemical toxicity screening assays, big-data data analysis, statistics and modelling.
-He prefer free computing languages like R and Python for his day-to-day scientific and technical needs.
-Though he has no issue with any integrated development environment for the use of modern-day computing  languages, but he like all the wonderful things that R Studio offer.
-He use MySQL for database management and Adobe illustrator for vector-based graphics.
-When not using  a computer-screen, he follows cricket very closely.
+Prashant Nair is a PhD candidate of Toxicology at the Department of Science and Engineering, James Cook University.
+His research interest spans across high-throughput chemical toxicity screening assays, big-data analysis, statistics and modelling.
+He concur "best things in the world are free," and therefore prefer openly available, no cost computing languages like R and Python for his day-to-day scientific, statistical and technical needs.
+Though he is comfortable with multiple free-to-download integrated development environment of modern-day computing, he remains fascinated by all the wonderful things that R-Studio offer to the science.
+He use MySQL to manage his database and Adobe's Illustrator for high-quality visual communication with non-technical audience.
+He is a huge fan and member of many data-oriented online communities like datasciencecentral, R-Bloggers, R-Pubs, Github and Stackoverflow.
+When not using a computer screen, he follows cricket and enjoys time with his family.
 </div>